MicrosoftDocs/dynamics365smb-docs-pr.en-gb/business-central/finance-payment-tolerance-and-payment-discount-tolerance.md

 > [!NOTE]
 >  If you want to get a payment tolerance warning every time that you post an application in the tolerance, you must activate the payment tolerance warning.
 For more information, see [To enable or disable payment tolerance warning](finance-payment-tolerance-and-payment-discount-tolerance.md#to-enable-or-disable-payment-tolerance-warnings) section.
 >
->  To deactivate tolerance for a customer or supplier, you must block tolerances on the relevant customer or supplier card.
+>  To deactivate tolerance for a customer or vendor, you must block tolerances on the relevant customer or vendor card.
 For more information, see [To block payment tolerance for customers](finance-payment-tolerance-and-payment-discount-tolerance.md#to-block-payment-tolerance-for-customers).
 >
 >  When you set up tolerance, [!INCLUDE[prod_short](includes/prod_short.md)] also checks if there are any open entries and calculates the tolerance for these entries.